UserR00T/UniversalUnityHooks/README.md

 ## License

-This code is licenced under the GNU GPL3 Licence, Information can be found by clicking on it at the top of the repository.
+This code is licenced under the MIT Licence, Information can be found by clicking on it at the top of the repository.